 Into such vital files such as the header.php, slowing your speeds as unnecessary objects load before your content, poorly-coded plugins add the junk code.
 To the security of your WordPress site, buggy plugins will also pose a threat.

-You will be useful to rock the party as you choose the best WordPress hosting and reputable plugins.
+It will be useful to rock the party as you choose the best WordPress hosting and reputable plugins.

 8. WordPress Plugins are Dodgy